 - To be a doctor a student preferably needs to get a govt.
 Or private medical/dental/health professional seat. (by clearing tough exams like NEET)

 - One needs to get a rank out of millions of students trying for it.
-If you do get a rank then welcome to the medical college.
+If you do get rank then welcome to the medical college.
 Many students in their dreams to be a doctor attempt the exams for 4 to 5 years and then make the exams.
-So, before even starting their education half of their youth is over.
+So, before even starting the education half of their youth is over.

 - After entering the college begins the grueling five years of books, patients & exams.
 In a govt.
 Medical college the average OPD per day will be around 5000 minima.
-So, there is not even the time to have some proper fun.
+So, there is not even time to have some proper fun.

 - Many professionals in other professions will claim that they also work for 12 hours or more.
 But imagine working this long for people who are ill & emotional and also imagine trying to reduce their pain- anxiety.
-On top of that majority of these people will be poor and illiterate.
+On top of that, the majority of these people will be poor and illiterate.
 A medico not only needs to treat them but also explain them everything about disease and medicine.
 The sick patients have to be told when and how to take the medication?
 Imagine doing this counseling for thousands of patients every week.
 That is more than the number of calls a BPO/Call center worker takes in a whole month.

 - Once the young doctor reaches houseman ship, many might think things will get easier!
 But on the contrary, it gets even harder.
-The responsibility increases ten times more.
+Responsibility increases ten times more.
 The young intern is bombarded with cases in all the departments he/she is posted.
 It’s true that it is the time to learn and most of the interns take up the challenge to improve their skills of diagnosis and treatment.

 In all these efforts, the medico is now nearing 30, and he/she still needs to plan the career.